 Spring is almost upon us here in Vancouver, Camas and Washougal, Washington.
 Due to the weather, you’ve probably been cooped up indoors all winter and your yard may need a little (or a lot) of attention to bring it back to its full potential.
 This task can seem daunting and downright overwhelming.
 But, before you get too stressed by the thought of all that work, fear not, Urban Eden Landscaping is here to help you get that yard looking great!
 Here are some of the things we can do to get your yard back in order.

 Assess and Remove Debris

 Debris (especially an overabundance of debris) is not good for a mower.
-However, since the debris is no longer posing an obstacle to cleaning up your yard, its time to give it a mow.
+However, since the debris is no longer posing an obstacle to cleaning up your yard, it’s time to give it a mow.
 For the first mow of the season, we’d suggest mowing it shorter than most normally would to prepare for the next step.
-For information on mowing, follow this link.

 Dethatching and Aerating

 For those who are not familiar with what dethatching and aerating means, dethatching refers to removing the excess thatch (dead bits of grass and finer pieces of debris) that build up in your lawn; aerating refers to the process of creating small holes in your lawn that allows water and air to penetrate further into your lawn.
 In other words, dethatching and aerating loosens compacted soil and allows your lawn to receive the water and other nutrients it needs to thrive.

 Reseeding and Fertilizing